unknownnameless/available-minecraft-names/README.md

 (be aware there are a lot of offensive and curse words in some of the lists because the raw lists I downloaded contained offensive words and the method of username checking did not differentiate whether the words were banned or not)

-My opinion is these are the best available usernames rn antithetic unevenness nondominant noninteractive basename pebbled surnamed unembarrassed Rareties Thorniness thorniest unladylike overpotential kindnesses obsolescent beatification lengthier soapberries
+imo these are the best available usernames rn

+antithetic unevenness nondominant noninteractive basename pebbled surnamed unembarrassed Rareties Thorniness thorniest unladylike overpotential kindnesses obsolescent beatification lengthier soapberries